 As students grow older, their field trips will become more interesting and last longer.
-Some trips, such as our yearly Upper School Retreat and our spring break international trip, may require a student to stay overnight, and will be chaperoned by faculty and administration.
-Parents are always encouraged to attend all trips.
+Some trips will be offered that require a student to stay overnight.
+On these trips, students will only be allowed to attend if they are with their parents, school guardians, or if their parents have made arrangements for them to be chaperoned by another family or adult.
+Families are always encouraged to go on all trips.